 In its Phase I, from 2008 to 2014, INUP exceeded its targets.
 It is currently in its Phase II, which will last till 2019 – but the targets have been met in just two years.
 So far, INUP has trained more than 4200 researchers from 450 institutions across India, covering a wide swath of institutions, including some of the IITs and NITs.
 Many participants come from smaller, lesser-known, private engineering colleges, some of whom have gone on to file for patents for their work.
 This has resulted in more than 250 PhD theses based partly or wholly on work done through INUP at CeNSE; it has also resulted in about 210 published papers and 17 patents filed/awarded.
 The projects they have worked on range from synthesis of nanomaterials and nanostructures to fabrication of nanodevices and characterisation of their performance.

-All this work means that more than a dozen papers are published every year as part of INUP, none of which has IISc faculty as co-authors, a deliberate policy.
+All this work means that more than a dozen papers are published every year as part of INUP, none of which have IISc faculty as co-authors, a deliberate policy.
 “It is their work.
 They have taken the initiative and put in the work,” says Bhat.

 Unlike other such networked training programmes elsewhere in the world, participants of INUP – who may find it difficult to obtain research grants – do not have to pay for access to the facilities.

 Through its website, INUP has made efforts to network its participants with one another and with prospective participants.
 A student or faculty from a particular institution, for instance, can look up who else has participated from their region and get to know what kinds of projects have been implemented.